|

 women.
 In addition, thanks to watching Victoria's

-social skills like a hawk over several months, I had
+social skills like a hawk over several months, I was

 material.
 It had taken me quite a while to reach